NTIA/itm/cmdREADME.md

 ## Commandline Driver Errors ##

-In addition to the ITM DLL [errors](ERRORS_AND_WARNINGS.md), the ITM commandline driver defines the following additional list of return codes.
+In addition to the ITM DLL [errors](ERRORS_AND_WARNINGS.md), the ITM commandline driver defines the following list of return codes.

 ### General Errors ###